dwd/Metre/CONFIGURING.md

 Boot methods are how Metre decides whether and how to fork and similar at startup.

-In general, these should be set on the command line, and most people will want to run the docker image (and, therefore, ignore this entirely).
+In general, these should be set on the command line, and most people will want to run the Docker image (and, therefore, ignore this entirely).

 If you are running on the command line for debug purposes, use "none".